dunkel000/dunkelPDF/README.md

-# Definitive PDF Reader for Data Science
+# DunkelPDF - The Definitive PDF Reader for Data Science

-Definitive PDF Reader for Data Science brings calm, consistent PDF study tools into Visual Studio Code so you can comb through resea rch papers, reports, and notebooks without leaving your workflow.
+DunkelPDF Reader brings calm, consistent PDF study tools into Visual Studio Code so you can comb through resea rch papers, reports, and notebooks without leaving your workflow.
 Open a document and you will find a focused interface that keeps the page front and centre while giving you quick controls for themes, zoom, annotations, and exports back into Markdown notes.